zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/installing-apps-and-other-artifacts-to-containers.md

 ## Installing Artifacts Using `docker cp`

-Use a `docker cp` command like this one to copy your artifact to a running container's `/mnt/liferay/deploy` folder.
+Use a `docker cp` command like this one to copy your artifact to your running container's `/mnt/liferay/deploy` folder.

 ```bash
 docker cp ~/my-apps/some-app.lpkg [container]:/mnt/liferay/deploy